 For this reason, a decision was made, and under this decision, they hire a reputed and independent auditor to validate that when they say ‘No Log’ so, users can easily trust and doesn’t leave wondering if they are yet another VPN provider who promises something and doesn’t obey it.

-After thorough research, the company hired Leviathan Security for performing an independent audit to ensure that no Personally Identifiable Information (PII) is collected, concerning the use of the Vypr VPN service.
+After thorough research, the company hired Leviathan Security to perform an independent audit to ensure that no Personally Identifiable Information (PII) is collected concerning the use of the Vypr VPN service.

 Their application developers also get involved in this.
-They audited their apps and provided updated versions, which assures that any logs on the device were maintained by the application, or the OS is sent with the user’s consent.
+They audited their apps and provided updated versions, which assures that the application maintained any logs on the device, or the OS is sent with the user’s consent.

-The results of the investigation report indicates that Golden Frog worked to remediate all no-log related findings alongside with the assessment, and once this had been finished their retesting sessions verified that all the fixes were effective.
+The results of the investigation report indicate that Golden Frog worked to remediate all no-log-related findings alongside with the assessment, and once this had been finished their retesting sessions verified that all the fixes were effective.
 Leviathan Security publicly asserts that Vypr VPN is 100% no-log VPN service platform.

 Golden Frog understands that all these partnership-based audits might not be enough to encourage some users.
 But they promote practices of such kinds as the only best possible solution to make certain the marketing claims.
 For this reason, they hope that their new Vyprvpn product can act as an ideal example in the nasty and unreliable world of VPN services.